Updated October 2019

 Rent Increases.
 Notices of rent increases may be personally served or sent by first class mail.
 If sent by mail, an additional five days is added before the service is effective.

 The tenant must be given “reasonable notice”.
 The law presumes twenty-four hours is reasonable.
-However, if the notice is only mailed, the law presumes that six days’ notice of intended entry is reasonable.
-The only exception is in cases of an emergency or when the tenant has abandoned or surrendered the premises, when entry need not be made during normal business hours and no prior notice is necessary.
+However, the law also allows a notice to enter to be served by mail.
+If the notice is only mailed, the law presumes that six days’ notice of intended entry is reasonable.
+The only exceptions are in cases of an emergency or when the tenant has abandoned or surrendered the premises, as entry in those circumstances need not be made during normal business hours and no prior notice is necessary.

 If the purpose of the entry is to exhibit the residence to prospective or actual purchasers of the property, and the landlord has notified the tenant in writing within 120 days of the oral notice that the property is for sale and that the tenant may be contacted to allow for an inspection, the notice may be given orally, in person or by telephone.
 At the time of the entry, the landlord or agent must to leave written evidence of the entry inside the unit.

-Termination of Month to Month Tenancies.
-A notice of termination of a month to month tenancy may be given by 1) personal service, or 2) posting on the property and mailing a second copy, normal mail the same day, 3) substituted service by delivery to someone of suitable age and discretion and mailing a second copy, normal mail the same day, or 4) by certified or registered mail.
+Termination of Month-to-Month Tenancies.
+A notice of termination of a month-to-month tenancy may be given by 1) personal service, or 2) posting on the property and mailing a second copy, normal mail the same day, 3) substituted service by delivery to someone of suitable age and discretion and mailing a second copy, normal mail the same day, or 4) by certified or registered mail which method allows five days to the notice period.

+Emailing Notices.
 The California legislature has authorized emailing four different California residential landlord communications: (1) security deposit accountings (but only with the parties’ agreement), (2) abandoned personal property notices, (3) pesticide notices, when pesticides are applied by the landlord or the landlord’s agent, and (4) Proposition 65 Notices.
-For more information about emailing residential tenants, see Kimball, Tirey & St. John’s article, Emailing Residential Tenants in California, available at http://ClientPortal.kts-law.com/resource_library/docs/Articles/EmailingResidentialTenantsinCalifornia.pdf.
+For more information about emailing residential tenants, see Kimball, Tirey & St. John LLP’s article, Emailing Residential Tenants in California, available at http://ClientPortal.kts-law.com/resource_library/docs/Articles/EmailingResidentialTenantsinCalifornia.pdf.

 Kimball, Tirey & St. John LLP is a full service real estate law firm representing residential and commercial property owners and managers.
 This article is for general information purposes only.
 While KTS provides clients with information on legislative changes, our courtesy notifications are not meant to be exhaustive and do not take the place of legislative services or membership in trade associations.
 Our legal alerts are provided on selected topics and should not be relied upon as a complete report of all new changes of local, state, and federal laws affecting property owners and managers.
 Laws may have changed since this article was published.
 Before acting, be sure to receive legal advice from our office.
 For contact information, please visit our website: www.kts-law.com.
 For past Legal Alerts, Questions & Answers and Legal Articles, please consult the resource section of our website.